-The instruction is clear, the UK government has said we should stay at home and only go outside for food, health reasons, exercise or work (if absolutely necessary).
-If we are a dog owner, then we can walk them once per day.
+For many in the highest tier layers and for many others in the more vulnerable categories the instruction is clear, the UK government says we should stay at home and only go outside for food, health reasons, exercise or work (if absolutely necessary).

 Sods law has struck, alongside the restrictions the UK weather has improved dramatically and as I write, there is not a cloud in the sky and the sun is shining.
 It’s even quite warm (for March).
 It’s important that we all make the most of this good weather, get outside every day.
 It is proven that getting outdoors will improve your mood, as well as replenishing your vitamin D levels.
 So please make the most of your one period of exercise.
 You don’t have to run a marathon, but a long walk, jog or bike ride would be beneficial.

 Why not make a start on the pruning, clearing and getting the garden ready for winter, that you’re normally too busy to perform..
 You may not be a keen gardener but getting outside and tending to your garden not only gets you out in the fresh air but counts as exercise too.

 You can also workout in your garden, you do not need gym equipment.
 If you google ‘no equipment required home workout’, you will literally get thousands of results, with workouts that you can then follow at home.
 You’ll find lots of new uses for water bottles, tins of beans, brooms, etc. If a workout sounds too much like hard work, try yoga or some stretches to keep you joints in good health.
 Google and You Tube are great resources for advice and inspiration.